 Enables more efficient system operation by reducing the maximum power consumption value (reducing the MCA).

 - 1. Shut power down to the system. - 2.
 For Step 1, set only DIP Switch 3 to ON. - 3.
-For Step 2, set only DIP Switch 4 to ON. - 4.
-Turn power on to the system.
+For Step 2, set only DIP Switch 4 to ON.

 Table 39: Reducing Power Consumption Current Levels.